The secret to grabbing a bargain on nearly new cars, without breaking a sweat.

 These are usually the months with the highest sales targets as well.
 So, that’s when you’re most likely to find cheap pre-registered cars.

-When at the forecourt, always keep your eyes open for cars marked as ‘new’, but already have a number plate and are heavily discounted - chances are these have been pre-registered.
+When at the forecourt, always keep your eyes open for cars marked as ‘new’, but already have a number plate and are heavily discounted.
+Chances are these have been pre-registered.

-If you’re looking to customise the car you want to buy, a pre-registered vehicle won’t be for you.
+If you’re looking to customise the car you want to buy, a pre-registered car won’t be for you.
 They often come already fitted with optional extras and you won’t be able to pick and customise the spec.